 Did they mean ‘sweetshop’?

-We encourage members to proof for each other and save her for your final, final, final draft!
+We encourage members to run a program like Grammarly and to proof for each other along the way.
+Save our professionals for your final, final, final draft!